valist-io/valist/docs/multi-factor-everything.md

 #### Repository Level Threshold

-Using the web dashboard a `Repo developer`, is able to click one of their `repositories` and propose a new threshold by clicking the `Edit Project` button on the repository's profile page.
+Using the web dashboard, a `Repo Developer` is able to click one of their `repositories` and propose a new threshold by clicking the `Edit Project` button on the repository's profile page.

 ![valist-org-edit-button](img/valist-repo-edit-button.png){ width=600px }